7mind/izumi/doc/microsite/src/main/tut/glossary.md

 * **compile-time reflection** – type information which is preserved during compile time and does not require any support from the language runtime.
 In some sense almost any reflection is a compile-time reflection (e.g. Java type information is preserved during compile time).
 Though a true compile-time reflection would try to precompute what's possible during compile-time and won't require whole parts of the compiler to be available at run time.
 Without a preprocessor, only a language with strong macro capabilities can support compile-time reflection.
 * **test dependency memoization** – sound sharing of test dependencies between tests in a test suite or a family of test suites.
 Good memoization should avoid any use of singletons, apply just-in-time cleanups, provide users with good control capabilities of what can and what cannot be shared and share dependencies transitively.
 * **shift left** – a particular set of practices and mindset which assume that engineers should try to address the problems as early in the software development pipeline as possible. *Shift left* approach is based on a strong semi-empiric hypothesis saying that the total amount of resources spent on a particular issue would lower if it's addressed earlier.
 Generally *shift left* approach always pays back.
-* **shift right** – a particular set of miss-practices and mindset allowing developers to postpone problem detection as much as they can. *Shift right* approach creates technical debt, forces the operations teams to do more job which can be easily avoided, and, frequently, turns users into alpha-testers.
+* **shift right** – a particular set of mispractices and mindset allowing developers to postpone problem detection as much as they can. *Shift right* approach creates technical debt, forces the operations teams to do more job which can be easily avoided, and, frequently, turns users into alpha-testers.

 Terms elaborated by Izumi